Date: 5 November 2018. Attaching a

 secured to my overhead above my dinette.

-That's it from here.
+That is all the news from here.
 I am on a

 kick to get things done.
 I just fixed the curtain shown above.
 It is